-Price is based on double or twin hotel room occupancy and includes accommodation, transfers, car/driver, English-speaking guide, activities and entrance fees, breakfasts and some casual lunches while touring.
+Price is based on double or twin hotel room occupancy and includes accommodation, transfers, car/driver, English-speaking guide, activities and entrance fees, full board in all destinations except for the first day in Xining and the final two days in Chengdu, where breakfasts and some casual lunches while touring may be included.
 Flights and optional special activities will be quoted separately.
-Most personal expenses, including dinners, alcoholic beverages, spa treatments and gratuities can be paid on the spot while traveling.
+Most personal expenses, including dinners in Chengdu, alcoholic beverages, spa treatments and gratuities can be paid on the spot while traveling.
 Prices may vary depending on season, choice of accommodation and other factors.

 Experience Tibet and the magical splendors that exist in the Tibetan traditional regions of Kham and Amdo.
 Gain insight into Tibetan culture, customs and traditions while enjoying extraordinary horse festivals in Yushu and Litang.
 Horse festivals are the most famous and popular events in Tibet as they are the only ones that encourage full family participation, unlike religious or other ceremonies that do not.
 While providing a magnificent display of historical traditions amidst the blooming, summer flowers in the stunning backdrop, locals congregate from all over, for euphoric sessions of singing and dancing in their best attire, used to express their level of wealth and prominence.
 The highlight to these festivals are the horse races themselves, when local nomads and herdsmen race for the finish line in a brave attempt to win.
 What makes this festival even more outstanding is the emotionally-charged atmosphere that arises from children being reunited with their parents, and lovers meeting after long periods of time due to the nomadic lifestyles that forces separations over prolonged durations.

-Today you will be given an opportunity to explore the Great Monastery of Kumbum, otherwise known as Ta’er Monastery, and the Riyue Sun and Moon Mountain.
+Next, you'll drive around 2.5 hours to explore the region's natural beauty with a visit to Qinghai Lake, as well as the Riyue Sun and Moon Mountain.
 Traditionally used as the gateway for communication between West, South West and Central China, the Riyue Mountain is part of the Qilian Mountain Range that also creates the division between the agricultural and pastoral areas in Qinghai.
-Huangshui Valley can be seen to the east, Qinghai Lake is found Northwest and infinite, green, mountainous countryside is located southwest of this important and influential landmark.
+Huangshui Valley can be seen to the east, Qinghai Lake is found northwest and infinite, green, mountainous countryside is located southwest of this important and influential landmark.
 Enjoy spectacular views and absorb the historical atmosphere that resides in these locations.

 The focal point of your trip will come to light today with a cultural event that gathers nomads, school children and lovers together in a fun, festive and lively day.
 Centered around horse races, these seasonal festivals attract an influx of people coming from hundreds of miles away.
 Taste the local wine, dine on fantastic homemade food, sing and dance as you join the masquerade, and enjoy the craziness that surrounds the famous trading associated with all festivals.
 Gain an experience like no other as this intriguing festival enlightens you into the real, non-commercial side of Tibet.
-Make your way back to the conveniently-located Yushu Hotel and attempt to get a good night’s rest for a continuation of the next day’s festivities.
+Make your way back to the conveniently-located Gesar Palace Hotel Yushu and attempt to get a good night’s rest for a continuation of the next day’s festivities.

 Say your friendly goodbyes before gathering your belongings, and enjoying one last breakfast in this stunning setting of Yushu.
 Today you will leave the unforgettable town to explore the wonders of Serxu (3.5 hours away), where you will visit the famous Serxu Monastery.
 This fascinating landmark is home to the second largest, future Buddha statue in Tibet, the Maitreya (Byams-pa) Buddha.
 Enjoy the stunning scenery as you look over the mountains in the distance.
 Colorful prayer flags will give you an authentic feel to this incredible Tibetan site.
-Snap away before heading for a lovely overstay in a local guesthouse in the heart of Serxu.
+Snap away before heading for a lovely overstay in a local guesthouse in the heart of Serxu in Shiqu Country.

 Wake up nice and early to head out on another scenic route as you make your way up to the beautiful glacial mountain of Derge Grand Canyon.
 En route, capture a breathtaking view of Manigange and Chaola Mountain, where you can expect an outstanding view of Xinluhai Lake, and the heavenly white peaks of the cascading mountains and their glaciers.
 Take time to explore the Dzogchen Monastery that has a profound influence in the Nyingma culture.
 This Monastery has been famous for hosting traditional Tibetan Buddhist teachings, since it was founded in 1685, and today holds a reputation for being one of the major centers for the preservation of Buddhist teachings and its artifacts.
 Rest in the peaceful Chaola Mountain Hotel, where you will be served a gorgeous Tibetan meal, in the fresh air that penetrates off the crisp mountain range.